-For parcels that are On-System or adjacent to an On-System route, regardless of who acquires the ROW, all consultant acquisitions must be performed by GDOT prequalified ROW consultants for each level of work being performed during the acquisition process.
+For parcels that are On-System or adjacent to an On-System route, regardless of who acquires the ROW, all acquisition by consultants must be performed by GDOT prequalified ROW consultants for each level of work being performed during the acquisition process.
 Additionally, all appraisals and appraisal reviews must be conducted by an independent appraiser, pre-qualified by GDOT.